ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/timesheets/approving-timesheets.md

 - Once you a receive a email/task about time sheet approval.
 Log into portal and navigate to Time--> Corporate Time --> select the employee from the drop down and view this availabe time summary.
 - Verify that there are enough hours available for the category requested.
-- Navigate to Home--> My Tasks --> view Leave request to approve or reject it with apprioriate notes.
+- Navigate to Home--> My Tasks --> view Leave request to approve or reject it with appropriate notes.

 View Employee Time Summary